ToolShedTested

 4.6

-Best corded oscillating kit under $100.
+Best corded oscillating kit within this budget tier.
 3.0-amp motor, variable speed, quick-change accessory system, kit with accessories.

 Best Budget Pick